 Get the details about our budget friendly classic white kitchen remodel, including before pictures, our inspiration and where we got cabinets, flooring and backsplash for great prices!

-We’re currently finishing up the painting in the kitchen, which got me in the mood to share a little about about our budget friendly classic white kitchen remodel with you all.
+We’re currently finishing up the painting in the kitchen, which put me in the mood to share a little about our budget-friendly classic white kitchen remodel with you all.

 And while we loved pretty much everything about this house when we first looked at it, the kitchen really made me pause and was enough of a concern that I almost persuaded my husband not to buy it!

 The other side of the kitchen- this shot was taken standing at the sink.

 As you can see, there wasn’t much cupboard space, no good area to use for food prep, unless you never have any dirty dishes (as if that’s real life), poorly lit (you mean you don’t like the drop ceilings with one big fluorescent light?!) and even though you can’t see it that well in the pictures, the cabinets were in pretty bad shape too (bad enough that they weren’t even worth trying to sell when we tore them out!).